 What if I haven't been in an Agile For All class?
 Learn More

 Enjoy a whole new level of brain-friendly Agile learning.
-We took the learning approach that works so well in our classes and used it to rethink the whole conference model.
+We took the learning approach that works so well in our classes and used it to rethink the whole workshop model.
 The entire three-day event integrates interactive methods to help you maximize learning you can implement immediately and use to transform your own work culture.

 Every Humanizing Work breakout session allows personal interaction with like-minded Agile practitioners and two or three top-tier Agile trainers and coaches.

 This conference surpassed my expectations.
 I knew it would be different from other conferences I have attended but the focus on people, not just Agile and Software Development, made it most rewarding for me.
 The biggest challenges in “being Agile” are the “human factors.”
-Scrum does a good job of exposing impediments; the Humanizing Work Conference helped me uncover ways to help teams work together to overcome these obstacles.
+Scrum does a good job of exposing impediments; the Humanizing Work advanced Agile training helped me uncover ways to help teams work together to overcome these obstacles.
 I would (and will) recommend this conference to anyone who is trying to reap all the benefits of being Agile – both human and technical.